Christi Jacobsen

-Christi Jacobsen is an American politician from the state of Montana.
+Christi Jacobsen (born 1975/1976) is an American politician from the state of Montana.
 A Republican, she is the Secretary of State of Montana, serving since 2021.

 Early life and career

 Jacobsen was born in Helena, Montana, and earned her bachelor's degree from Carroll College in 1997 and a Master of Public Administration from the University of Montana in 2000.

 Jacobsen served as an administrator for the Montana State Auditor's office and the Montana Department of Justice.
 In 2016, incoming Secretary of State of Montana Corey Stapleton announced that Jacobsen would serve as his chief of staff.

 Montana Secretary of State

 With Stapleton not running for reelection as Secretary of State of Montana in the 2020 elections, Jacobsen announced her candidacy.
 In the Republican Party primary election, she defeated fellow Republicans Forrest Mandeville, Scott Sales, and Brad Johnson.
 She defeated Bryce Bennett, the Democratic Party nominee, in the general election.

 Jacobsen was sworn into office on January 4, 2021.
 Shortly thereafter, she expressed her support for Republican legislation to end same-day voter registration in Montana for all except military and overseas voters.
 In April 2021, Governor Greg Gianforte signed into law these restrictions; among the new restrictions was the end of same-day voter registration in Montana, as well prevention of university students from using a student ID as a voter ID to vote.
 The new restrictions also limited ballot collection, which complicated voting in communities where election infrastructure was limited, such as the Native American community in Montana, a Democratic-leaning constituency.

 Jacobsen announced she was seeking reelection as Secretary of State in November 2023.
-Jesse Mullen was the only other announced candidate.
-Jacobsen won a second term in the November 2024 elections.
+Jacobsen was reelected in 2024 with 62 percent of the vote, defeating Democratic nominee Jesse Mullen with 35 percent, and Libertarian nominee John Lamb with 3 percent of the vote.